davidwmcneill/gitops-playground/README.md

 ----

 ## Why?
-- A easy way to have Argocd up and running locally for testing new features/releases
+- An easy way to have Argocd up and running locally for testing new features/releases
 - Gitops for home lab projects
 - Minimal Prerequisites